Are you ready for some football? Top 21 football games of NFL 2021

 21) Week 18: Seattle Seahawks at Arizona Cardinals —

 Kliff Kingsbury and Kyler Murray are in their third year together.
-They have provided some excitement, but not enough positive results.
+They have provided some excitement, but not enough in the way of positive results.
 The Cardinals are considered the fourth-best team in an NFC West filled with great teams.
 Carroll and Wilson have been together for a decade and still see the Seahawks as Super Bowl contenders.

 #######